ninoninko/SitefinityCustomWidget/README.md

 ## How does it work

 The idea is quite straightforward.
-When you have set up an instance of Sitefinity and add the widget from: Content -> Custom -> SpaceX Flights on a page you have created, information about recent flight from the company will be shown for the user to pick from.
-After the user chooses a specific flight and clicks on it, additional information will be shown.
+When you have set up an instance of Sitefinity and add the widget from: Content -> Custom -> SpaceX Flights on a page you have created, information about recent flights from the company will be shown for the user to pick from.
+After the user chooses a specific flight and clicks on it, additional information regarding that flight will be shown.